 You can easily find golden pothos at your local garden center or nursery, since they’re the most common of all pothos plant types.
 They’re easily identifiable as they have telltale heart-shaped green leaves that are splashed with golden hues.

-Also known as Devil’s Ivy, they’re quite resilient and probably the easiest to grow of all of the pothos varieties out there.
+Also known as Devil’s Ivy, the golden pothos is quite resilient and probably the easiest to grow of all of the pothos varieties out there.

 Marble Queen Pothos